the-coding-pie/openq__django/README.md

 ## QuizCreatePage

 Where the user will be able to create a quiz and add as much as question he/she wants with options.

+## Now, to setup and run this project, please view the 'commands.md' file.